U.S. Air Force probed for scrapping costly planes bought for Afghans

 In an interview last year with NBC News, Sopko said it was unclear if the incident was criminal fraud or mismanagement, but the waste was not an isolated incident in Afghanistan.

-The Pentagon’s inspector general has also investigated the issue, which the non-profit Project on Government Oversight calls “a shining example of the billions wasted in Afghanistan.”
+The Pentagon’s inspector general has also investigated the issue, which the non-profit group Project on Government Oversight (POGO) calls “a shining example of the billions wasted in Afghanistan.”

 In January 2013, the Pentagon’s inspector general office said the aircraft flew only 234 of the 4,500 required hours from January through September 2012.
 The office also said about $200 million were needed to buy spare parts for the planes.